MattisLind/alfaskop_emu/Utils/BSCGateway/BSCBridge/README.md

 When the cluster controller facing SyncFSM and MessagesFSM receives the message it will be syncronized and moved to the Hercules facing MessageFSM for transmission.

 Transmission is taking place as a polled state machine.
 Whenever there is space on the output buffers the transmission state machine is polled.
 Depending if there is a stored message it will then step by step process the outbound message.
+Each poll will result in that at most one byte is transfered to the output buffer.
 The reason for this polling approach is that there were evidence that the output buffer were overwhelmed when the transmission burst was occuring and it was not feasible to increase buffers to cope with this.

 ## Perfomance measurements